-While our current dataset is limited by the low number of samples and exposure age scatter, maximum ice sheet expansion during the end of MIS 8 is compatible with other Pleistocene glacial records from the McMurdo Sound region.
+Maximum ice sheet expansion during the end of MIS 8 is compatible with other Pleistocene glacial records in McMurdo Sound.
 Many of the exposure ages from pre-LGM glacial sediments at lower elevations in McMurdo Sound are either younger or older than those from the Upper Discovery deposit; this suggests that older Pleistocene ice sheets in McMurdo Sound were thicker than during the local LGM but were less extensive than during MIS 8.
 The AND-1B core in McMurdo Sound records ~5 glaciations during the last 500 ka (McKay et al., 2012).
 While poor core recovery in the upper part of AND-1B limits the interpretation of ice sheet behaviour during the last glaciation and interglacial, deformed till recovered from the third-to-last glacial period could reflect greater ice thickness in McMurdo Sound during MIS 8 (McKay et al., 2012).